Johnmadlabs/CYD-AudioFromFlash/README.md

 # CYD-AudioFromFlash
-Hello, this is a very simple, barebones audio player for the CYD display, might work with any esp32 or arduino, haven't tested
+Hello, this is a very simple, barebones audio player for the CYD display, might work with any esp32 or Arduino, haven't tested

 The code should run on the CYD just like that, output should sound like audioTest.mp3, but here is how you change the audio file:

 First prepare audio file:
-- Get a small audio file! under 1mb is prefered, but feel free to experiemnt and find what gives you the proper audio_data.h size (under 5mb for the CYD)
+- Get a small audio file! under 1mb is preferred, but feel free to experiment and find what gives you the proper audio_data.h size (under 5mb for the CYD)
 - open your audio file in Audacity
 - Split Stereo to Mono (dropdown on the left where it says the song name)
 - Change Project Rate (Hz) to something low, 8000 works quite well and takes up the least space